unixorn/awesome-zsh-plugins/README.md

 - [conda](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for `conda` and aliases for some base functions.
 - [condaenv](https://github.com/saravanabalagi/zsh-plugin-condaenv) - Provides a `condaenv_prompt_info` function which returns the current `conda` environment name.
 - [confer](https://github.com/SleepyBag/zsh-confer) - Tries to find program configuration files automatically so you can do things like `conf vim` to edit your `vim` configuration files.
-- [containers](https://github.com/redxtech/zsh-containers) - provides aliases and better interoperability between [podman(https://podman.io)] and [docker](https://docker.com) commands based on which you have installed.
+- [containers](https://github.com/redxtech/zsh-containers) - Provides aliases and better interoperability between [podman(https://podman.io)] and [docker](https://docker.com) commands based on which you have installed.
 - [copy-pasta](https://github.com/ChrisPenner/copy-pasta) - Copy and paste files in your terminal like you would in a GUI.
 - [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.
 - [crash](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH.